>

 The Rigs of London Town / Up to the Rigs

 Jim Wilson sang Rigs of London Town on 18 May 1960 at The Cherry Tree, Copthorne, Sussex.
-This recording made by Brian Matthews was included in 2001 on the Musical Traditions anthology Just Another Saturday Night: Sussex 1960: Songs From Country Pubs and was printed in 1970 in Ken Stubbs’ book The Life of a Man: English Folk Songs From the Home Counties
+This recording made by Brian Matthews was included in 2001 on the Musical Traditions anthology of songs from Sussex country pubs, Just Another Saturday Night and was printed in 1970 in Ken Stubbs’ book of English folk songs from the Home Counties, The Life of a Man.
+Rod Stradling noted in the MT album’s booklet:

 Peter Bellamy sang The Rigs of London Town in 1969 on his Topic LP, The Fox Jumps Over the Parson’s Gate.
 A.L.
-Lloyd commented in the album’s sleeve notes:
+Lloyd noted:

 Country singers have special relish for that large family of songs concerning the seemingly simple fellow—usually a sailor—who turns the tables on the tricksters of the big city.
 This nineteenth century broadside song has been more favoured by singers than collectors, for it has been often heard but seldom printed.
 It was one of the masterpieces of the late Charlie Wills of Bridport, and his version [recorded ca. 1952] may be heard on Songs of Seduction (The Folk Songs of Britain Vol. 2, Caedmon 1961, Topic 1968).